MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/compute.md

 - *Check virtual machine pricing.* Use the [Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) and [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) VM pricing pages for a general cost overview.
 For a detailed estimate, use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).

 - *Consider spot instances.* Spot instances are cost-effective for inference scenarios with minimal data loss risk.
 Spot instances offer significant savings by utilizing unused datacenter capacity at a discount.
 However, this capacity can be reclaimed at any time, so spot instances are best for workloads that can handle interruptions.
-Regularly checkpoint data to minimize loss in case of eviction.
+Regularly checkpoint data to minimize loss when evicted.

 ## Choose a Compute Orchestration Solution